michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 6     6 527105030          60        RL           78     9978   Pave  <NA>       IR1
 ...
 ```
+One last thing, let's eliminate the *Order* and *PID* fields, which are identifiers we don't need.
 Now we will need to explore the data some more.

 ## 1.3 Exploring relationships